Oil Spill Containment & Cleanup

 At the time of developing this web page, the BP Horizon Oil Spill had been pushing large amounts of oil into the Gulf of Mexico for about one month.
 The amount of oil being contained and collected was very small.
 Stewart Technology Associates was frustrated that the cleanup efforts were so ineffective, despite large amounts of resources being deployed.
-Hence the letter below was written:
+Hence the preliminary design, shown above, was developed and the letter below was written:

 A LETTER TO THE FEDERAL GOVERNMENT